reasonml/upgradeSyntaxFrom2To3/README.md

 It's a simple node.js script that takes the old `refmt` and the new `refmt3` from your project's BuckleScript 2.0.0's source at `node_modules/bs-platform`, and then:

+- Iterates over all your relevant files, making a backup copy
 - Turns your Reason files into an AST (abstract syntax tree) using `refmt`
-- Turns the ASTs into the new syntax using `refmt3`
+- Turns the ASTs into the new syntax using `refmt3` and writes them back

 That's it!
 Enjoy =)